Knowlton Science Center

 The Knowlton Science Center will be a 32,500 square foot facility located at the heart of campus with a site development plan that creates a pedestrian only central campus and supports Bluffton’s goals for teaching and learning and for environmental sustainability.

 At the October meeting of the Bluffton Board of Trustees, trustees authorized demolition of Lincoln Hall, a 1920s residence hall, so that the university can prepare the site for the new building.
-To date, Bluffton has surpassed $13.9 million of the $14.5 million total to fund the Knowlton Science Center’s total project cost and is continuing to make progress toward the goal of opening the Knowlton Science Center for the 2020-21 academic year.
+To date, Bluffton has surpassed $13.9 million of the $14.5 million total to fund the Knowlton Science Center’s total project cost.
 The Knowlton Science Center is part of a comprehensive campaign to secure $26 million in support for annual operations and student aid, innovation in teaching and learning, and endowment.

 Bluffton has been engaged in planning and raising funds to open a new science building that will support Bluffton students majoring in the natural and health sciences and for all students in the general education program.